Configure Microsoft Entra multifactor authentication settings

 Method Description

 Call to phone Places an automated voice call.
-The user answers the call and presses # in the phone keypad to authenticate.
-The phone number is not synchronized to on-premises Active Directory.
+The user answers the call and presses # on the phone to authenticate.
+The phone number isn't synchronized to on-premises Active Directory.

 Text message to phone Sends a text message that contains a verification code.
 The user is prompted to enter the verification code into the sign-in interface.
 This process is called one-way SMS.
 Two-way SMS means that the user must text back a particular code.
 Two-way SMS is deprecated and not supported after November 14, 2018.
-Users who are configured for two-way SMS are automatically switched to call to phone verification at that time.
+Administrators should enable another method for users who previously used two-way SMS.

-Notification through mobile app Sends a push notification to your phone or registered device.
+Notification through mobile app Sends a push notification to the user's phone or registered device.
 The user views the notification and selects Verify to complete verification.
-The Microsoft Authenticator app is available for Windows Phone, Android, and iOS.
+The Microsoft Authenticator app is available for Windows Phone and iOS.

-Verification code from mobile app The Microsoft Authenticator app generates a new OATH verification code every 30 seconds.
+Verification code from mobile app or hardware token The Microsoft Authenticator app generates a new OATH verification code every 30 seconds.
 The user enters the verification code into the sign-in interface.
-The Microsoft Authenticator app is available for Windows Phone, Android, and iOS.
+The Microsoft Authenticator app is available for Windows Phone and iOS.

 Enable and disable verification methods